NicoRiedel/OpenAccessWhitelist/README.md

 Contact
 ---------------

-Please e-mail nico.riedel at bihealth.de.
+Please e-mail <nico.riedel@bihealth.de>.

 Licence
 ---------------
-...
+This project is licensed under the MIT License - see the LICENSE.md file for details